Sylvexia/personal_research/11-26 Personal Research.md

 - Pass Order:
 	- `ONNXToMLIR` $\rightarrow$ `ONNXToKrnl` $\rightarrow$ `KrnlToAffine` $\rightarrow$ `KrnlToLLVM`
-		1. `Represent ONNX in MLIR
+		1. Represent ONNX in MLIR
 		2. Decompose ONNX with custom representation.
 		3. Custom loop representation to affine.
-		4. Populate standard conversion with additional `Krnl` to LLVM.
+		4. Populate standard conversion with additional lowering `krnl` operator at the end.
 - The pass is added immediately after the `KrnlToAffine`
 - Two main compiler:
 	- `onnx-mlir-opt`: For testing pass separately.